ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 ## Data Science

 Data science is a broad field.
 Data scientists collect, clean, analyze, and visualize data.
-They can work with small data sets that can be processed quickly in RAM on a single laptop, or they can be enormous data sets that require careful planning to process efficiently.
-They can be largely static data sets, or they can be real-time feeds with large amounts of data coming in quickly, 24 hours a day.
+They can work with small data sets that can be processed quickly in RAM on a single laptop, or enormous data sets that require careful planning to process efficiently.
+They can work with largely static data sets, or real-time feeds with large amounts of data coming in quickly, 24 hours a day.

-A good data scientist also helps make meaningful decisions based on the data that's been collected.
+A good data scientist also helps make meaningful decisions based on the data that's been collected and analyzed.

 [top](#top)